General Tips for Hanging Outdoor String Lights

 Garden Path Lights

 Hanging string lights inside can be very functional.
 They are a great decorative lighting for any room in the house and is most commonly used in the bedroom.
+But they can also look very fancy when being installed along an outdoor path.

 If you want to get the most function out of your lights, you need to think about where you are going to put them and choose lights that are best able to accent your room design.
+Other similar options are installing them along the edges of a pool, pond or other areas that can be defined in your backyard.

 Light Up Fences